About the guide

 Understanding your results

-Information on how results are considered by Boards of Examiners in 2021/22 will be published online and will be signposted from the Exams and Assessment webpage.
+Information on how results are considered by Boards of Examiners is available on the Exams and Assessment webpage.

 If you fail a unit you may need to do ‘supplementary assessment’ before starting the next stage of your course.
 This might involve re-doing coursework or re-sitting an exam.
 Each unit’s method of supplementary assessment is shown in the online Unit Catalogue.

 If you must do supplementary assessment, you will normally take them during the summer (August).
-You can find information on the 2021/22 supplementary assessment period in the University’s academic year charts.
+You can find information on the supplementary assessment period in the University’s academic year charts.